DooMLeoN/my-cinema-app/README.md

 - [Spring](https://www.javatpoint.com/spring-tutorial) - is a lightweight framework.
-  It can be thought of as a framework of frameworks because it provides support to various frameworks such as Struts, Hibernate, Tapestry, EJB, JSF, etc. The framework, in broader sense, can be defined as a structure where we find solution of the various technical problems.
+  It can be thought of as a framework of frameworks because it provides support to various frameworks such as Struts, Hibernate, Tapestry, EJB, JSF, etc. The framework, in broader sense, can be defined as a structure where we find solution of the various technical problems;
 - [Validation](https://www.baeldung.com/spring-boot-bean-validation) - When it comes to validating user input, Spring Boot provides strong support for this common, yet critical, task straight out of the box.
-Although Spring Boot supports seamless integration with custom validators, the de-facto standard for performing validation is Hibernate Validator, the Bean Validation framework's reference implementation.
+Although Spring Boot supports seamless integration with custom validators, the de-facto standard for performing validation is Hibernate Validator, the Bean Validation framework's reference implementation;
 - [Spring Security](https://docs.spring.io/spring-security/reference/index.html) -  is a framework that provides authentication, authorization, and protection against common attacks.
 With first class support for securing both imperative and reactive applications, it is the de-facto standard for securing Spring-based applications.